 As desktop storage is centralized into the infrastructure supporting the virtual desktops, the cost of deployment of the storage piece can be high, as required performance and capacity levels can be challenging to achieve.

 You should consider any opportunity to reduce storage consumption as essential within a

 Deduplication technology finds common files or blocks within a storage array and eliminates duplicate copies, while retaining metadata and setting pointers to track shared usage.
 Within VDI environments, deduplication is an excellent technology for storage space reduction.
-Typically, desktops are built from a master image, which is a customized desktop build created especially for VDI environments.
+Typically, desktops are built from a master image, which is a customized desktop created especially for VDI environments.
 Individual desktops are replicated from the master image by creating clones.
 The clones yield excellent deduplication ratios, as most of the desktop content is static operating system data.
-On certain VDI platforms such as VMware View, deduplication is managed within software through the use of replicas and linked clones, which automatically handle the tracking of changed data.
+On certain VDI platforms such as VMware View, deduplication is managed within software through the use of replicas and linked clones that automatically handle the tracking of changed data.

 SAN vs. NAS

 In any discussion of storage space reduction for virtual desktops, it’s worth spending a moment to address the storage protocol alternatives for VDI deployments.
 Storage for VDI can use either block (storage-area network [SAN]) or file-level protocols (network-attached storage [NAS]).
 Both platforms may offer the space-saving features described here, but the implementations differ slightly.
 The VDI layer typically handles cloning and replication on block-based solutions, but in file-based implementations cloning is performed by the storage array itself.
 At the outset this may not seem an important distinction; however, it does enable the work of creating clones to be offloaded to the array itself.

 Persistent and non-persistent desktops